hoangdev92/updater_gf/README.md

 Install the gem and add to the application's Gemfile by executing:

-    $ bundle add updater_gf
+    bundle add updater_gf

-Add to gem file:
+Or Add to Gemfile and executing 'bundle install':

     gem 'updater_gf'

-If bundler is not being used to manage dependencies, install the gem by executing:
+Or If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install updater_gf
+    gem install updater_gf

 ## Usage